dylibso/mcpx-py/README.md

 - List tools
 - Execute tools directly
-- Use tools with Claude and Ollama
+- Use tools with Claude, Ollama and ChatGPT

 ## Dependencies

-- `nodejs`
+- `npx`
 - `mcpx` should be in your `$PATH`
 - `uv`
 - `ollama` (optional)